zawadimario/mysql-crud-api/README.md

 ./my-app
 ```

-You'll see a pop-up window prompting you to allow the application to receive incomming connections.
+You'll see a pop-up window prompting you to allow the application to receive incoming connections.
 Allow it.